Francesco Salesio Della Volpe

-Francesco Salesio Della Volpe (24 December 1844 in Ravenna, Italy - 5 November 1916 in Rome, Italy) was an Italian Catholic Cardinal from a noble family.
+Francesco Salesio Della Volpe (24 December 1844 in Ravenna, Italy - 5 November 1916 in Rome, Italy) was an Italian Catholic Cardinal.

 He held the position of secretary of the Congregation of Indulgences and Relics and prefect of the Prefecture of the Pontifical Household.
 Created cardinal in pectore in 1899, he was named published in consistory of 1901.
-He was prefect of the Congregation of the Index from January 1911.
-As protodeacon, he announced the election of cardinal Giacomo Della Chiesa to the papacy at the end of the conclave of 1914.
+He was prefect of the Vatican Archives from 1908 and prefect of the Congregation of the Index from January 1911.
+As protodeacon, he announced the election of cardinal Giacomo Della Chiesa to the papacy at the end of the conclave of 1914; he crowned the new pope on September 6, 1914.